RaitisVilums/GraphQL_EWeg/README.md

-# Doing a cours on REACT 2022 at Udemy!
+# Doing a course on REACT 2022 at Udemy!